surniaulula/wpsso/readme.txt

 * **Improvements**
 	* None.
 * **Bugfixes**
-	* Fixed to avoid re-setting PHP 'error_log' to an empty value when PHP 'open_basedir' is true.
+	* Fixed re-setting PHP 'error_log' to an empty value when PHP 'open_basedir' is true.
 * **Developer Notes**
 	* Refactored the `SucomUtil::safe_error_log()` method.
 * **Requires At Least**